Updated: 3rd March 2021

 How does the job retention scheme work?

 The Coronavirus Job Retention Scheme is available to all UK employers who run a payroll, and the effective starting date for claims is 1st March 2020.
-The scheme has been extended multiple times and is now set to run until the end of October.
-Employers will be expected to make a financial contribution from the end of July, but all furloughed employees will continue to receive 80% of their salary.
+The scheme has been extended multiple times and is now set to run until the end of September 2021.
+Employers will be expected to make a financial contribution of 10% from the end of July, rising to 20% in August and September, but all furloughed employees will continue to receive 80% of their salary.

 In some instances it may be advisable to seek professional advice to avoid contravening UK employment laws, as these remain in place when furloughing employees – if 20 or more staff members are to be furloughed, for example, collective consultation with employee representatives may be necessary.